brycewray/hugo-site/content/posts/2020/12/eleventy-hugo-comparing-contrasting/index.md

 **One caveat I must offer** (as I always do for people who are new to Hugo) is that, **before** you get started with Hugo, you should look through those themes and pick one that seems more or less like how you think you'd like your site to look and "feel."
 Once you do that, you can get under the hood and see how the theme author got Hugo to do this thing or that.
 That also protects you, at least in the beginning, from one of Hugo's weak points, Go-based templating (again, I'll explain later).

-**Update, 2022-07-19**: About a year and a half after writing the above, I had [second thoughts](/posts/2022/07/really-getting-started-hugo/) about it.
+**Update, 2022-07-19**: About a year-and-a-half after writing the above, I had [second thoughts](/posts/2022/07/really-getting-started-hugo/) about it.
 {.yellowBox}

 ### Time zone handling